 If your employee is set up with a salary (on the Employment tab) the Salary pay item will be applied by default.
 This will allocate their annual salary amount evenly with each pay, based on the pay period.

 Add regular reimbursements here.
 If the amount per pay will be constant you can specify it here, or for variable amounts you can manually add the amount when you process the pay.
+For items that will be reimbursed based on submitted Expense Claims, the pay item doesn't need to be included in the Default Pay.

-Tax is assigned by default for all employees, this pay item calculates PAYE and allocates it to IRD with each pay.
+Tax is assigned by default for all employees.
+This pay item calculates PAYE and allocates it to IRD with each pay.

 If the employee is set up as a KiwiSaver member, KiwiSaver Employer Deduction will appear here with the designated contribution rate from their Employment tab.